linjoey/ncbi-eutils/README.md

 All calls in this package return a promise object.
 To get the return values, pass a function to .then() or .catch to get the results and errors, respectively.
 Alternatively, pass another eutil function to .then() to create a data pipeline.
 For detailed descriptions of each E-utility, please visit NCBI's documentations.

 ### eutils.einfo([db])
 If **db** is specified, return all metadata for that database.
 Otherwise, return the list of all available NCBI databases.
+To see a live example of this, go to: http://linjoey.github.io/ncbi-eutils/docs/dbinfo.html.

 ### eutils.esearch(options)
 > Provides a list of UIDs matching a text query